daattali/daattali.github.io/_drafts/2015-03-18-getting-my-own-rstudio-server.md

+---
+layout: post
-How to easily get your very own RStudio Server and Shiny Server with DigitalOcean
+title: "How to easily get your very own RStudio Server and Shiny Server with DigitalOcean"
+tags: [professional, rstats, r, r-bloggers, shiny, rstudio, sysadmin]
+date: 2015-05-10 21:00:00 -0700
+---

 If you've always wanted to have an RStudio Server of your own so that you can access R from anywhere, or your own Shiny Server to host your awesome shiny apps, [DigitalOcean (DO)](https://www.digitalocean.com/?refcode=358494f80b99) can help you get there easily.
 DigitalOcean provides virtual private servers (they call each server a droplet), which means you can pay $5/month to have your own server "in the cloud" that you can access from anywhere and host anything on it.
 Check out [my DO droplet](http://daattali.com/) to see it in action!
 If you use [my referral link](https://www.digitalocean.com/?refcode=358494f80b99), you'll get $10 in credits, which is enough to give you a private server for 2 months.